-A typical schedule for regattas: The day before, the kids go to AYC to pack boats on to the trailers.
+A typical schedule for regattas:

+The day before, the kids go to AYC to pack boats onto the trailers.
 Not everyone can make it, but many hands make light work.
 The team usually leaves the evening before a regatta.
 If a sailor is not staying in housing, they can always make it down in the morning...early, early.

 The first morning of the regatta, the kids report to their "section".
 Each yacht club is given a small area to rig boats.
-There is usually breakfast (light fare) and a skipper's meeting where the organizers go over the rules, give out t-shirts, explain race courses, announce last race time, etc. Coaches use any extra time to prep the team.
+There is usually a skipper's meeting where the organizers go over the rules, give out t-shirts, explain race courses, announce last race time, etc. Coaches use any extra time to prep the team.
 Kids have to rig boats, get sails & spinnakers ready so they are usually there early.

 After the announcements, sailors begin putting boats in the water and head to their course.
 They sail all day, eating lunch out there.
 The AYC has a boat with a flag that indicates they are a coach's boat.
 Sailors can go to any boat for help, but the AYC is there too.
 When we are on the water with our boat, we offer a place for the kids to come to also, but we are not a coach's boat.
-After the last race, the sailors head back to the harbor...take boats out of the water, de-rig, talk to coaches about meeting times for the next day.
+After the last race, the sailors head back to the harbor, take boats out of the water, de-rig, and talk to coaches about meeting times for the next day.

-Same thing the next day.
 Last day of racing is a "hurry up and wait" day.
 The kids need to de-rig and load the boats back up.
 Considering these kids are teenagers, it can be a slow process!
-Then everyone heads home (some go to the AYC to help unload boats.
-420 sailors are usually there.
+Then everyone heads home (some go to the AYC to help unload boats, 420 sailors are usually there.

 Housing information - At some regattas generous sailing families open up their home to visiting sailors.
 It is possible to request groups of sailors housed together- but not always honored.

-Sometimes the hosts provide food (breakfast & some dinner) but often the team will meet for dinner.
+Sometimes the hosts provide food (breakfast & some dinner) but the team might meet for dinner.

 Another housing situation-the whole team stayed together in a big house (Bucksport).
 The coach was in charge, and again, it worked out great.
-The older kids looked out for the younger kids and it turns into quite a team bonding experienc.
+The older kids looked out for the younger kids and it turned into quite a team bonding experience.

-Each family should expect to attend a regatta.
 Each racer should be registered with US Sailing.
-US Sailing membership numbers are necessary to register for regattas.
+US Sailing membership numbers are often necessary to register for regattas.

-The stuff you'll need: Dry bag, lifejacket with whistle (required to race), gloves, sunglasses, spray coat, zinc oxide, sunscreen, spray top & spray pants, sailing booties (optional), padded shorts (optional).
+The stuff you'll need: Dry bag, lifejacket with whistle (required to race), gloves (optional), sunglasses, spray coat, zinc oxide/sunscreen, spray top & spray pants (weather dependent), sailing booties (optional), padded shorts aka hiking shorts (optional).

-1.8 Absence
+1.8 Absence and Timeliness

 Regular attendance is extremely important to your child's progress.
-If you know ahead of time that your child will be absent from a class, please let Morgan LaPointe know as soon as possible.
+If you know ahead of time that your child will be absent from a class, please let their coach know as soon as possible.
 It is important to understand that the Program takes no responsibility for your children if they do not come to class.
 If your children develop a problem requiring them to leave class, the staff will attempt to notify you or the emergency contact you have listed and will stay with the child until you or your emergency contact arrive.
+Everyone should be on time everyday.
+This is extremely important, as other sailors and coaches depend on this!